marja-w/mms-project-23/spotify_recommender_system.md

 - does not recommend songs no one has listened to before: cold start problem

 ## Content based filtering
-- anaylze song itself (spectrogram, frequencies over time)
+- analyze song itself (spectrogram, frequencies over time)
 - spectrogram is fed into a convolutional neural network (CNN)

 ## Natural Language Processing